 Mobile App

-In addition to the design system in Figma and a repository of Origami Prototypes, I have designed and worked with developers to develop an internal iOS and Android app that would showcase all the implemented Design System components with all the properties exposed and adjustable, as well as serve as a portable guide for the design language styles.
-Anyone at the company could download the app to see, tweak and interact with all of the implemented components, switch between color kits and schemes, as well as test out cross-product experiments.
+In addition to the design system in Figma and a repository of Origami prototypes, I designed and worked with developers to build an internal iOS and Android app that showcased implemented design system components with adjustable properties, while also serving as a portable guide for design language styles.
+Anyone at the company could download the app to see, tweak, and interact with implemented components, switch between color kits and schemes, and test cross-product experiments.

 Mobile Project Template